IBM/ibm-common-service-operator/docs/install-cli.md

 # Install IBM Common Services with CLI

-## 1. Create OperatorSource
+## 1. Create CatalogSource

-The OperatorSource is used to define the external data store used to store Operator bundles.
+The OLM uses CatalogSources, which use the Operator Registry API, to query for available Operators as well as upgrades for installed Operators.

-But if you want to install a development version of IBM Common Services, then you need to create following OperatorSource.
+You need to create the CatalogSource as a prerequisite for the IBM common services installation.

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1